mendix/docs/content/studio/domain-models.md

 You can add different type of entities to your domain model:

 * **Entity** – an entity that can have attributes, associations, and represents a class of real-world objects
-* **Image Entity** – a special type of entity that allows you to store an image in the entity.
-On pages, it allows you to view and upload images
+* **Image Entity** – a special type of entity that allows you to store an image.
+For example, on pages, users will be able  to view and upload images with the help of an image entity
-* **File Entity** – a special type of entity that allows you to store a file in the entity.
-On pages, it allows you to upload and download files (for example, a Microsoft Word document, a pdf, a Microsoft Excel Spreadsheet, etc.)
+* **File Entity** – a special type of entity that allows you to store a file.
+For example, on pages, users will be able to upload and download files (such as, a text document, a pdf, a spreadsheet) with the help of a file entity

 ## 3 Adding New Entities {#adding-new-entities}